tensorwerk/hangar-py/docs/concepts.rst

     the following example may provide some insight into the implications of this
     property:

-        If you ``clone`` some hangar repository, Bookeeping says that "some number of data piece exist" and they should retrieved from the server.
+        If you ``clone`` some hangar repository, Bookeeping says that "some number of data pieces exist" and they should retrieved from the server.
         However, the bookeeping records transfered in a ``fetch`` / ``push`` / ``clone`` operation do not include information about where that piece of data existed on the client (or server) computer.
 Two synced repositories can use completly different backends to store the data, in completly different locations, and it does not matter - Hangar only guarrentees that when collaborators ask for a data sample in some checkout, that they will be provided with identical arrays, not that they will come